George E. Allen: Coaching

-Head coaching record (football):
+Head coaching record

 WWI

 During World War I, Allen "wangled himself a commission in the US Army".

 Law and business

 Allen later practiced law in Mississippi and Indiana, afterwards engaging in various business ventures.
 In the 1920s he managed hotel properties in Washington, D.C. (including the Wardman Park Hotel) eventually drifting into politics and serving President Franklin D. Roosevelt and the Democratic Party.

 Politics

-Allen "wangled himself" onto the Board of Commissioners for the District of Columbia (1933-8, 1939–40) and treasurer and then secretary of the Democratic National Committee.
+Allen "wangled himself" onto the Board of Commissioners for the District of Columbia (1933-1938, 1939–40) and treasurer and then secretary of the Democratic National Committee.
 In 1943, he served as chairman of the Democratic National Committee.

 On behalf of the Red Cross, Allen made a number of trips to England and Europe where, in the 1940s, he and Dwight D. Eisenhower developed a friendship that grew over the ensuing years.
 Allen also served as a director of the War Damage Corporation, a government effort to provide insurance against war-related damage.
 In 1944, he "latched onto" Harry S. Truman, helped him secure candidacy as vice president, drafted his convention speech, and served as manager of his vice-presidential campaign.
 When FDR died in April 1945, Allen flew to Washington directly and helped draft the three speeches that Truman would deliver and oversaw Truman's transition into the presidency.
 Allen "managed the ticklish task of easing" Secretary of State Stettinius out in favor of James Byrnes.
 He helped the Truman administration in liquidating government war agencies.
 In 1946, he accepted an appointment as a director of the Reconstruction Finance Corporation, where he served through 1947.
 In accepting, he was carefully to avoid conflict of interest by dropping insurance directorships.
 Allen appeared on the cover of Time magazine on August 12, 1946, and was a subject of the cover story "The Regular Guys."

 On July 2, 1948, the St. Louis Post-Dispatch reported that Allen would undertake to ask General Eisenhower for a "Sherman-like pronouncement that he would not run if nominated at the Democratic convention and would serve if elected" in the November 1948 US presidential elections.
 "This effort will be made with the 'full knowledge and acquiescence' of the President and his so-called 'Kitchen Cabinet' of political strategists."